Cravsi/CI-MSP1-CastleStringQuartet/README.md

 - 5. As a first-time user, I want to get in contact with the quartet.
 - 6. As a returning user, I want to quickly get in contact with the quartet.
+- 9. As a returning user, I want to leave a message or suggestion for the quartet.
 - 12. As the site owner, I want to provide contact information to the users.

 | **Feature** | **Action** | **Expected Result** | **Result** |